lucaong/minisearch/DESIGN_DOCUMENT.md

-The data structure chosen for the index is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), which is a trie where nodes that are the only child are merged with the parent node.
+The data structure chosen for the index is a [radix tree](https://en.wikipedia.org/wiki/Radix_tree), which is a trie where nodes with no siblings are merged with the parent node.
 The reason for choosing this data structure follows from the project goals:

-  - The radix tree minimizes the memory footprint of the index, because common prefixes are stored only once, and nodes are compressed into a single multi-character node whenever possible
+  - The radix tree minimizes the memory footprint of the index, because common prefixes are stored only once, and nodes are compressed into a single multi-character node whenever possible.
   - Radix trees offer fast key lookup, with performance proportional to the key length, and fast lookup of subtrees sharing the same key prefix.
 These properties make it possible to offer exact match and prefix search.